DavidKuijl/sm64/README.md

 ## Quick Start (for Ubuntu)

-1. Install prerequisites: `sudo apt install -y build-essential git binutils-mips-linux-gnu python3` if this gives an error please use `sudo apt-get update -y` first.
+1. Install prerequisites: `sudo apt install -y build-essential git binutils-mips-linux-gnu python3`

+   if this gives an error please use `sudo apt-get update -y` first if you haven't done this already.
 2. Clone the repo from within Linux: `git clone https://github.com/n64decomp/sm64.git`
 3. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the project folder for asset extraction, where `VERSION` can be `us`, `jp`, `eu`, or `sh`.
 4. Run `make` to build.
 Qualify the version through `make VERSION=<VERSION>`.
 Add `-j4` to improve build speed (hardware dependent).